-California's dog bite law, section 3342 of the Civil Code, states that the owner of any dog is liable for damages if:
+California's dog bite statute, which can be found at California Civil Code section 3342, says that the owner of any dog is liable for damages if:

 A California dog owner may raise the defense of "trespassing" against a dog bite claim.
-California's dog bite rule requires an injured person to be either in a public place or lawfully in a private place in order to collect damages from a dog bite.
+Remember, California's dog bite statute requires an injured person to be either in a public place or lawfully in a private place in order to collect damages from a dog bite under the statute.

 An injured person who was trespassing unlawfully on private property when the bite occurred may not be able to collect damages.
 Government or military agencies may also raise two possible defenses: that the dog was carrying out its duties as a police or military dog when the bite occurred, or that the bitten person provoked the dog.
 But keep in mind that these defenses only apply if the dog is carrying out specific police or military duties at the time of the bite, and the agency responsible for the dog has a written policy for handling its working dogs.